-All programs as well as an area designated by the program supervisor will be outfitted with appropriate PPE which will include but not limited to protective gowns, face shields, N95 masks, gloves, hand and sanitizing wipes, shoe coverings, hazmat bags, portable two-way radios, and log sheets.
+All programs as well as an area designated by the program supervisor will be outfitted with appropriate PPE which will include but not limited to protective gowns, face shields, surgical or KN95 mask, gloves, hand and sanitizing wipes, and log sheets.

 Children and staff who become ill with symptoms of COVID-19 will be placed in an identified quarantine area where social distancing can be maintained in an isolated area.
-Surgical masks will be placed on all ill individuals, except for children who are between the ages of 0-5 and children/staff with special needs with specified medical conditions where a mask cannot be worn.
+Surgical masks will be placed on all ill individuals, except for children who are between the ages of 0-2 and children/staff with special needs with specified medical conditions where a mask cannot be worn.
 From the time of identification of potential infection, each individual will be placed in the identified quarantined space until they are picked up.
-Identified quarantine response team member(s) will wear proper PPE equipment (N95 mask, face shield, gloves, gown) when caring for the ill individuals.
+Identified quarantine response team member(s) will wear proper PPE equipment (surgical or KN95 mask,face shield, gloves, gown) when caring for the ill individuals.
 The quarantine response team member will document visible medical changes on a log sheet until the ill individual is safely removed from the building.